department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ## Overview

-In React Native, Universal links(IOS) and App links(Android), a type of deep linking, enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.
+In React Native, Universal links (iOS) and App links (Android), a type of deep linking, enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.

 These type of deep linking function across both web and mobile platforms.
 For example, when a user taps a link, it can open the related screen directly within the React Native app instead of loading a webpage.
 This creates a more seamless and integrated user experience between mobile and web content.